Review articles on this site earn small revenue from purchasing products through affiliate links.

 Backpack

-A large, award-winning pack with many awards has been fully renewed [Gold Award]:
+The award-winning large pack has been completely renewed [Gold Award Winner]:

-Gregory's Bartolo series, which has long been highly rated as a large pack for long trails, has been completely renewed, and has won the Grand Prize (gold) awards.
-It boasts ultimate comfort and stability, but its functionality has been greatly improved.
-Despite its large pack, its slim shape makes it a great choice for a variety of purposes, not only for mountain climbing, but also for long trips and traversing!
+Gregory's Baltro series, long acclaimed as a large pack for long trails, has been completely redesigned and has been awarded the top prize (Gold) in the awards.
+While maintaining its ultimate comfort and stability, the pack's ease of carrying has been significantly improved.
+Despite its large size, its slim form makes it ideal for a variety of uses, including mountain climbing, long-term travel, and mountain climbing!

 Osprey Atmos AG (for men) / Aura AG (for women)

-(Osprey) Osprey Men's Bag Backpacks and Rucksacks Osprey Atmos Ag 65 Backpack Parallel Import
+Osprey Men's Atmos Ag 65 Backpack (Parallel Import)

 Clothing